 A commendable development highlighted by Mr. Missokia in Tanzania is the introduction of the Tanzania Instant Payment System (TIPS) by the Bank of Tanzania.
 TIPS has substantially reduced transaction costs, creating a more cost-effective environment for financial service providers and users alike.
 As adoption increases, the benefits of TIPS are expected to become more pronounced, particularly for fintechs and other stakeholders.
+The system aims to harness data to enhance financial literacy and develop tailored solutions in key areas such as credit, savings, insurance, and pensions.
 By lowering barriers to financial transactions, TIPS serves as a critical enabler for expanding access to digital financial services across Tanzania.

 In summary, Mr. Missokia's discussion highlighted Tanzania's potential as a fintech hub in East Africa, driven by initiatives like TIPS.
-He emphasized on continued innovation, supported by strategic use of technology and data to unlock the full potential of the fintech ecosystem, fostering a more inclusive and efficient financial landscape.
+He emphasized continued innovation, supported by strategic use of technology and data to unlock the full potential of the fintech ecosystem, fostering a more inclusive and efficient financial landscape.